aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/svi-profiles.md

             #
             # rd_override supports two formats:
             #   - A single number which will be used in the RD assigned number field instead of mac_vrf_id/mac_vrf_vni (see 'overlay_rd_type' for details).
-            #   - A full RD string with colon seperator which will override the full RD.
+            #   - A full RD string with colon separator which will override the full RD.
             rd_override: <str>
             trunk_groups: